jopemachine-arvis/arvis/documents/plugin-develop.md

-# How to write plugin
+# How to write arvis plugin

 ## Support hotload